CERN-CMS-DAS-2023/short-ex-pps/README.md

 ### 3. [PPS protons in dilepton events](https://nbviewer.org/github/cern-cms-das-2023/short-ex-pps/blob/master/Dilepton-Protons.ipynb)

 In the third exercise, we will implement what we learned from the first two exercises on the real data.
-The dataset we will use was recorded during the 2017 data taking-period.
+The dataset we will use was recorded during the 2017 data taking-period ([video@CMSDAS2020](https://videos.cern.ch/record/2729660)).

 We will look at the central exclusive production of pair of muons.
 This measurement was the first obtained with PPS detectors (summarized in [JHEP 07 (2018) 153](https://link.springer.com/article/10.1007/JHEP07(2018)153))

+Please open the notebook called 'Dilepton-Protons'.
+You can also consult [this video](https://videos.cern.ch/record/2729659).